1.9 Child Protection Review Conferences

 4. Reports

-The Lead Social Worker should provide a typed, signed and dated written report using the relevant Pro Forma, which must be endorsed and counter signed by his or her manager.
+The Lead Practitioner should provide a typed, signed and dated written report using the relevant Pro Forma, which must be endorsed and counter signed by their manager.

 Information on all children in the household must be provided and the report should be clear about which children are the subjects of the conference.